Are you a fan of Makoto Shinkai & Your Name?

 Several Roads in Kabukicho

-5 minutes from McDonald’s is another spot.
-In this scene, Hodoka was in the doorway, sitting on the floor.
+Walk 10 minutes from the previous and you will recognize the scene where Hodoka was in the doorway, sitting on the floor.

 Walk 10 seconds and this was the place where Hodoka and Hina started their escape away from someone.

 Address: 〒160-0021 東京都新宿区歌舞伎町２丁目２７ アタックビル